vim-php/vim-relatedtest/README.md

 ![Related Test Screenshot](http://example.walterdalmut.com/relatedtest.gif)

-When you are editing a source file, eg: `App.php` and you want to open the test file you have to issue `tt` and the `AppTest.php` will required from your test folder.
+When you are editing a source file, eg: `App.php` and you want to open the test file you have to issue `tt` and the `AppTest.php` will be opened from your tests folder.
 If the test file is missing you can create it on the fly.

 ## Examples